gandradep/toDoList/README.md

 # webpackDemo

-> This project was shows webpack bunddle.
-Using html web pack plugin, html template, css and local dev server.
+> This project is a simple HTML list of To Do tasks.
+Built using webpack and served by a webpack server.

 ## Built With